moekimora/lostinstarrail/README.md

   - Better scoring system, slightly easier to 5k.
   - There's a bug that Jarilo-VI in Survival mode cause the game to crash.
 This is now fixed.

+## v1.0.5
+- Update: Jarilo-VI
+- Several new things
+  - Added Options and Credits buttons at the top right corner
+  - Audio volume is now editable via Options button, this value can be reuse in a session.
+(Keep the same volume value after reloading the page, but only in a session)
+- Notes
+  - May add some functions to change the audio to the players liking
+  - More options
+  - DEV mode maybe

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.